 Ghost Detective (2018) – Crime/Horror/Mystery

 Jung Yeo-Wool (Park Eun-Bin), a young woman trying to convince someone that her sister’s bizarre suicide was actually a murder.
-She enlists the help of Private Detective Lee Da-Il (Choi Daniel) who is investigating a slew of strange murder/suicides.
+She enlists the help of Private Detective Lee Da-Il (Choi Daniel) who is investigating a slew of strange murders/suicides.
 Together, they connect it all to a mysterious woman in red (Lee Ji-Ah).
 A woman only he can see.
 It’s equal parts humor, mystery, and angst and it fills every part of a horror/thriller’s soul.

 Further K-Drama Recommendations if you like Ghost Detective: Kingdom, Save Me, Nightmare High, The Guest, Tunnel